-Mumbai may have been rocked by a terrorist attack in 2008, but the tragedy has done nothing to diminish the exuberance, energy and sheer madness of this city of 16 million people.
+Mumbai may have been rocked by a terrorist attack in 2008, but that tragedy has done nothing to diminish the exuberance, energy and sheer madness of this city of 16 million people.
 Chaos does not even begin to describe Mumbai, where people do daily battle with goodness knows how many cars for their own bit of space.

 Indeed, Mumbai is a place where crossing the road is something of an art form, where your ears are constantly assaulted by the hooting of horns, where you'll find knife grinders or food sellers plying their trade on the crowded pavements.
 It's lively, fun and exciting -- and it's hard not to fall in love in an instant.